Mariners vs. Pirates Player Props Betting Odds

 France Stats

-- France has 13 doubles, five home runs, 15 walks and 23 RBI (50 total hits).
-He has stolen one base.
+- France has recorded 50 hits with 13 doubles, five home runs and 15 walks.
+He has driven in 23 runs with one stolen base.

 France Recent Games